je210506/Library-Search/README.md

 npm install
 ```

-4. Create a ```.env``` File:
+4. Start the development server:

 ```
-VITE_GITHUB_TOKEN=your_github_personal_access_token
+npm run build
 ```

 5. Run the application locally:

 ```
-npm run dev
+npm run start:dev
 ```

-Your portfolio should now be running locally at ```http://localhost:5173``` (or a different port if specified).
+Your portfolio should now be running locally at ```http://localhost:3000``` (or a different port if specified).

 ## Usage
-Naviagte to the site: https://employee-search-rkpu.onrender.com
+Navigate to the ```http://localhost:3000``` or to the rendered site: {insert here when rendered}

-To use the application, click the green button or red button on the different profiles, and the app will fetch user details from the GitHub API and display them in the browser.
+Use the search bar to find books using the Google Books API.

+Sign up or log in to save books to your profile.

 ## License